 Water - an undervalued resource

 Sika takes measures to use water economically by reducing consumption, treating water, and using lower-grade water qualities especially in geographies with water scarcity.
 Efficient production projects have been implemented using closed-loop cooling, cooling towers, and switching from public to groundwater in order to reduce the amount of processed drinking water used in production.
-With these measures, the reuse of treated wastewater, and the collection of rainwater at various production sites, Sika reduced its water consumption on a large scale over the past years.
+With these measures, the re-use of treated wastewater, and the collection of rainwater at various production sites, Sika reduced its water consumption on a large scale over the past years.

 Waste – raw materials waste

 Efficient use of input materials is important for all Sika companies.
 Sika’s production processes are material intensive, using high volumes of resources like sand, cement, fillers, organic raw materials, and packaging and transportation materials.
 The major commercial impact of input materials makes their efficient use and reuse a mandatory element at Sika.
-Efficient production means reducing and reusing production scrap and packaging materials as well as improving packaging design, resulting in higher productivity and lower material use.
+Efficient production means reducing and reusing production scrap and packaging materials, as well as improving packaging design, resulting in higher productivity and lower material use.

 TARGET: 5% less accidents per year.
 This refers to the number of work-related accidents leading to injuries, and covers all Sika employees.
 This includes temporary and subcontracted staff.

-Health, safety, and well-being of all employees and partners are essential for the success of Sika's business, and are core concerns throughout the organization.
+Health, safety, and well-being of all employees and partners are essential for the success of Sika's business, and are core concerns throughout the organisation.
 This requires focus and a systematic approach: Management commitment, risk analysis, health and safety standards, employee involvement, and training and education are key components of Sika’s health and safety framework.

 Health and safety culture